 All of the CUNY early childhood centers place particular emphasis on providing multi-cultural environments, which promote the strength and value of human diversity.
 The children derive many benefits from these programs including pleasure in learning, positive sense of self and genuine affection and respect for others.
 Experienced and dedicated state certified early childhood educators oversee and implement the various programs.

 Participating families value the programs for both the quality early childhood education offered, and for the unique climate of social diversity, acceptance and understanding found in the CUNY community.
-The centers provide service to over 1,600 student-parents and their 2,400 children.
 All of the University child-care programs are licensed and evaluated by the New York City Department of Health and are non-profit organizations.